fChristenson/My-life-as-a-programmer/README.md

 ## Pending tutorials

-> Thanks a log sharing his video was very useful.
-Can you make some video implementing CQRS, Event sourcing and RabbitMQ with microservices please.
-I read a lot of DDD CQRS, but never seen some real project example?

-> Can you make video on how to configure the workflow between production, development and local environments?
-Something relevant nowadays in the industry (maybe with Git and Docker) and taking security into consideration?

-> Can you make a video where you show the difference between juniors and seniors with a focus on testing?

 > Can you make a video about loading fonts?

 > Can you make a video about using Microdata?